FullStackTypeScriptCourse/course_material/01_js/RECAP_ES6.md

 }
 ```

-da) Change the calculator function to an arrow function.
+d.
+Change the calculator function to an arrow function.

-db) Change the function to a one line function by use the implicit return.
+- Change the function to a one line function by use the implicit return.

-dc) Create a default value for one of the parameters.
+- Create a default value for one of the parameters.

-dd) Use the rest operator to change the function to accept any number of parameters.
+- Use the rest operator to change the function to accept any number of parameters.

 ```JS
 const manager = new Manager("Manager", "Manager of the Sales Department", ["Steve", "Marc"]);
 ```
-e) Use destructuring to get the jobTitle and descriptionOfJob properties from the manager object.
+e.
+Use destructuring to get the jobTitle and descriptionOfJob properties from the manager object.